 - (1) No award above R30 000 may be made in terms of this policy to a person whose tax matters have not been declared by the South African Revenue Service to be in order. - (2) Before making an award to a person the accounting officer must first check with SARS whether that person's tax matters are in order. - (3) If SARS does not respond within 7 days such person's tax matters may for purposes of subparagraph (1) be presumed to be in order.

-44. Prohibition on awards to persons in the service of the state a person who is an advisor or consultant contracted with the municipality.
+44. Prohibition on awards to persons in the service of the state

 Irrespective of the procurement process followed, no award may be made to a person in terms of this policy -